Regulatory actions for Dec. 5, 2025

 Dec.
 5, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Atraverse, Cardiawave, Medtronic.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: J&D, Eli Lilly, Merakris, Uniqure.

 Briefs